Jak and Daxter: The Lost Frontier: Plot

-After the Light Eco is inserted into the Seeker, Jak finds out that it is missing three parts, and they travel to the pirate town Fardrop to get the first piece from a pirate.
-When they travel to an Old Aeropan Barracks, where they find one of the Coordinates, the Castaway reveals that he is (or once was) a Dark Eco Sage, that he built the facility for the Aeropans.
+After the Light Eco is inserted into the Seeker, Jak finds out that it is missing three parts, and they travel to the pirate town Far Drop to get one piece from a pirate.
+When they travel to an Old Aeropan Barracks, where they find one of the Coordinates, the Castaway reveals that he is (or once was) a Dark Eco Sage and that he built the facility for the Aeropans.
 Phoenix reveals that he was once the commander of the Aeropan Air Forces.
 He was put in charge of a secret weapons program to make a new kind of warrior.
 When he found out what they were doing, he refused and tried to stop the program, but Skyheed wouldn't hear of it.
 So, he took the only option left and kidnapped the program's chief scientist, the Castaway.
-In the scuffle, the Castaway took a blow to his head and suffered amnesia.
-He was marooned on Brink Island to hide his work from the Aeropans.
+In the scuffle, the Castaway took a blow to his head and suffered amnesia; he was marooned on Brink Island in an attempt to hide his work from the Aeropans.
 Phoenix further explains that Skyheed spread the dark power to all the Aeropans, who declared him an outlaw and he vowed to destroy all dark warriors, including Jak.
-Keira protests; saying that Jak isn't a monster, even though Phoenix had seen what Jak was, and she says that if he care for her at all, he would spare Jak.
-The Castaway says that Jak can be used to undo the damage that was done, by being "a warrior who proves that Dark Eco can be controlled, or at least managed."
-They agree to take on the Aeropans, who plan on using Dark Eco to make themselves the dominant people of the world.
+Keira protests, saying that Jak isn't a monster, even though Phoenix had seen what Jak was; Keira ultimately gives Phoenix an ultimatum to spare Jak if he cared for her at all.
+The Castaway says that Jak can be used to undo the damage that the Aeropans had done, being "a warrior who proves that Dark Eco can be controlled, or at least managed."
+They agree to take on the Aeropans.

 When the location of the third coordinate sphere is found, the duo flies the Phantom Blade to Sector Zero, a mysterious location beyond the edge of the world.
 Jak and Daxter get the third sphere, but the Behemoth attacks their ship and Jak has to defend it.
 Back on board, Jak, Daxter, Keira, Phoenix and the crew fix the Eco Seeker, which points back to the abandoned research rig.
 Phoenix recalls that the rig was built over strange formations, later revealed to be an ancient Precursor facility.
 When they reach the Eco Core, Keira tries to fix it.
 Shortly after, Phoenix's right-hand man, Klout, arrives with Skyheed and reveals he was paid off by Skyheed in exchange for the location of the Core.
 Skyheed orders everyone killed except Jak, because he wants to study his control over Dark Eco.
 However, Keira activates an energy discharge from the Eco Core.
-The Eco Radiation kills Klout and stuns Skyheed while Jak, Daxter, Keira, and Phoenix escape.
+The Eco radiation kills Klout and stuns Skyheed while Jak, Daxter, Keira, and Phoenix escape.